 Enjoy!

-Ever since I was a kid, I’ve enjoyed traditional BBQ fare, and coleslaw was always my favorite.
-But then when I learned that it’s a mayo-based dressing and LOADED with fat, calories, and cholesterol, I was disappointed.
+Ever since I was a kid, I’ve enjoyed traditional BBQ faire, and coleslaw was always my favorite.
+But then when I learned that it’s a mayo based dressing and LOADED with fat, calories and cholesterol, I was disappointed.
+As a Weight Watchers member, I knew that I’d have to seriously limit my coleslaw intake.

+Get some extra heart healthy fats in your diet with this easy and delicious Pecan Crusted Tilapia Recipe.
 The sweet, yet delicate flavor of the pecans goes perfectly with the mild tilapia.
 And the cornflakes help to keep it light and crispy.
-Each serving is just 6 Points, and it’s got a lot of protein in it, while still being a low-carb recipe.

 What a delicious way to get in veggie servings and TONS of fiber that will keep you full!
 This Pasta with Roasted Brussel Sprouts and Cauliflower Recipe is easy, beautiful, and simply delicious.